Australian rules football in Europe: Ireland

-Italian community in Australia

-A large number of Italian Australians have played professionally in the Australian Football League, including Ron Barassi, Sergio Silvagni, Stephen Silvagni, Robert DiPierdomenico, Saverio Rocca and Peter Matera.

-In recognition of the contribution made to the sport of Australian rules throughout its history by players of Italian background, the VFL/AFL Italian Team of the Century was named in June 2007.

-A team representing the Melbourne Italian community also competed at the Australian Football Multicultural Cup in 2005.

-Lithuania

-Australian rules football in Lithuania was first played in 2009, with the creation of a club in Vilnius, the Vilnius Iron Wolves, in 2009 by a French fan of the sport.
-There are efforts to expand the game in Lithuania.

-Perhaps the best-known AFL player of Lithuanian heritage is former Australian rules footballer Adam Ramanauskas, who played for the Essendon Bombers and was diagnosed with cancer.

-Montenegro

-Australian rules football in Montenegro was first played in 2017.

 Netherlands

 Australian rules football was first played in the Netherlands around 2003, with the creation of the Dutch Australian Football Association (DAFA).
 This organisation later disappeared but was re-formed in 2007.
 There was still no formal team or league in the Netherlands, but by late 2006 some steps had been taken with a group training and playing regularly in The Hague and the national team being nicknamed the Flying Dutchmen (de Vliegende Hollanders).
 2009 saw the successful establishment of a four team league.

 2009 saw the beginning of rapid growth for the DAFA, with 6 scheduled home and away international games, plus plans for the establishment of 4 domestic teams, in Utrecht, The Hague, Eindhoven and Amsterdam.
 The first domestic match played in the Netherlands was a friendly between the newly formed Utrecht Saints and the Rest of the Netherlands played on 9 May in Utrecht.
 Training sessions are held weekly in various locations around the country.

 In 2016 DAFA was renamed to AFL Netherlands.
 In 2018 two new clubs were founded: the Waterland Eagles from Purmerend and the Delft Blues.
 With the Amsterdam Devils, the domestic league consists of three teams since 2019.